Ginger roots on a rustic table.

 Why It Works:

-This tea combines the anti-inflammatory and soothing properties of ginger with the immunity-boosting benefits of honey and lemon, making it perfect for cold relief or a relaxing end to your day
+The tea combines the anti-inflammatory and calming properties of ginger with the immunity-boosting properties of honey and lemon, making it perfect for cold relief or a soothing way to wind down your day.

 Adrak Wali Chai (Indian Ginger Tea)Ginger tea in a cup